 May 09, 2019

 Last year we had issues with paper, as mills continued to close and there was a paper shortage throughout the industry.
-Friesens having a good financial relationship with our paper mills and also forecasting and increasing our paper inventory/warehousing, helped us stay ahead of this issue and make it through relatively unscratched.
+Having a good financial relationship with our paper mills and also forecasting and increasing our paper inventory/warehousing, helped Friesens stay ahead of this issue and make it through relatively unscratched.

 And, this year, we have now seen an unprecedented demand for increased printing capacity, particularly in the 1c web arena.
 This is due to 3 of our main web competitors closing their doors in the past 2 years (Edwards Bros Malloy and now Thomson Shore).
 So, there is more work out in the industry than capacity available.
 This being said, Friesens has taken a different approach than many of our competitors who are buying old equipment and plants.
 We made the decision to make internal investment over the past 5 years and we have invested in new technology and equipment (2 new presses, 2 new binding lines, Jet varnish machine, etc) and we have seen that pay off greatly having some of our best most profitable years to date.